How Much Does Custom Software Cost in the UK?

 The real question is not what software costs.
 It is what your current setup is costing you.

-Search "how much does custom software cost" and you'll find price ranges so wide they're useless for planning. "£10,000 to £500,000" tells you nothing.
+Search "how much does custom software cost" or "bespoke software cost UK" and you'll find price ranges so wide they're useless for planning. "£10,000 to £500,000" tells you nothing.
 It's the equivalent of asking "how much does a building cost?" without specifying whether you're building a garden shed or a hospital.

 Here is a more useful starting point.
 Before asking what custom software costs, consider what your current setup is costing you.
 The spreadsheets that three people maintain but nobody fully trusts.
 The five SaaS subscriptions that don't talk to each other.
 The manual processes that eat hours every week and still produce errors.
 The information that lives in someone's head rather than in a system.